The Last Drop: Water Researchers Speaker Series

 Hear from UM researchers about water sustainability research at the UM

 If you have an interest in water sustainability issues including drinking water and sanitation, water governance, and international climate issues, this speaker series is for you!
-The United Nations Academic Impact (UNAI) and was named the UNAI Hub for Sustainable Development Goal (SDG) 6: Clean Water and Sanitization, in 2018.
+The UM was named the United Nations Academic Impact (UNAI) Hub for Sustainable Development Goal (SDG) 6: Clean Water and Sanitization, in 2018.
 Starting September 19th, the UM UNAI Hub will be hosting six virtual presentations from various UM researchers.

 Why is water sustainability important to the UM?